 This is on film.
-Feel free to watch it with your own eyes on the link provided in the Sources Cited.(151)(152)
+Feel free to watch it with your own eyes on the link provided in the Sources Cited section below.(154)(155)

 At Donald and Marla Trump’s gigantic photo-op of a wedding in 1993, Howard Stern predicted the marriage would last four months.
 In the end, their imminent divorce arrived in four years, after Marla had finally endured enough of the consequences of her decision to marry and have a child with a prodigious sociopath.

-Marla described Donald Trump as "ego-driven" and "obsessive.”
-After years of pain and anguish, she finally admitted, "Donald was never the man I wanted to marry…He and his world were alien to me.”(153)
+Marla described Donald as "ego-driven" and "obsessive.”
+After years of pain and anguish, she finally admitted, "Donald was never the man I wanted to marry…He and his world were alien to me.”(156)

-For Donald Trump, the birth of his daughter Tiffany was a highly unwelcome development.
+For Donald, the birth of his daughter Tiffany was a highly unwelcome development.
 Donald’s immediate reaction to the news of Marla being pregnant with his child, was to encourage her to have an abortion.

 And she did.
 After divorcing Donald, Marla moved to California to raise Tiffany as a single mother.
 Outside of his money, Donald was not involved in his daughter Tiffany’s life throughout the overwhelming majority of her childhood and adolescence.

-In 2016, 23-year-old Tiffany Trump explained that throughout her childhood, she only saw her father sporadically, “on spring breaks or for Easter.”(154)
+In 2016, 23-year-old Tiffany Trump explained that throughout her childhood, she only saw her father sporadically, “on spring breaks or for Easter.”(157)

 Ok.
-We’re now going to take a step back and explore another aspect of Donald Trump’s life in the 1990s which had been humming along in the background amidst all the relationship drama just covered that he’d created for himself.
+We’re now going to take a step back and explore another aspect of Donald’s life in the 1990s which had been humming along in the background amidst all the relationship drama.

 Remember that the final years of Donald’s first marriage with Ivana Trump were highly acrimonious and mean-spirited.
-But even in the midst of all this personal chaos, don’t forget that the watchful eyes of foreign adversaries remained laser-focused on Donald Trump all the same.
+But even in the midst of all this personal chaos, don’t forget that the watchful eyes of foreign adversaries remained focused on Donald all the same.

 In 1990, Ivana’s father passed away.
-Still married at the time, Donald accompanied Ivana to Czechoslovakia to attend her father’s funeral.(155)
+Still married at the time, Donald accompanied Ivana to Czechoslovakia to attend her father’s funeral.(158)

 Recall that Ivana’s father was forced into collaborating with the local Communist intelligence services after his daughter married a super-rich and moderately famous American.
 The Czechoslovakian StB had been spying on Ivana and Donald Trump since they were married back in 1977.
-The surveillance never stopped.
+The surveillance appears to have never stopped.

-Also recall that the Cold War between the Soviet Union and America commenced almost immediately after the end of WWII in 1945.
+Also recall that the Cold War between the Soviet Union and America commenced almost immediately after the end of WWII.
 In the decades to come, the major power players in the East and West existed in a state of near constant tension, animosity and competition for global influence.
 But by the late 1980s and early 1990s, the dominos started to fall for the Soviet Union.

 The Berlin Wall was falling.

-The KGB officer in charge reached out to Moscow to clarify his orders, but Moscow was silent.
+The KGB officer in charge reached out to Moscow to clarify his orders, but Moscow failed to respond.